ChrisSkjer/energy-stable-pinns-ch/README.md

-This is the real thesis training code — `src/pinn/model.py` (network), `src/pinn/losses.py` (PDE/IC/BC/energy loss terms), and `src/pinn/sampling.py` (domain point sampling) — as opposed to the self-contained demo notebook above.
+This is the real thesis training code — `src/pinn/model.py` (network), `src/pinn/losses.py` (PDE/IC/BC/energy loss terms), and `src/pinn/sampling.py` (domain point sampling) — as opposed to the self-contained demo notebook above. **Requirements:** the venv from Local setup above — only `torch` is actually exercised by this script.

-**Setup:** the same `.venv` as the demo notebook works (see "Alternative: locally on Windows, no WSL" above) — it only needs `torch`.

 **Run it as a module, not as a script.** `train.py` does `from src.pinn.losses import ...`, which only resolves when `src` is